Done right, PPC is one of the best ways to put the right traffic on the right post-click landing page.

 GSPs allow you to advertise to users in Gmail based on the content of their emails, making them yet another great way to target people with a high interest in your offering:

 In other words, if I send my wife an email about the new car I’m considering buying, you can use that information to put an ad in my inbox about your car buying options.

-Given how new this option is in AdWords, there’s a good chance that your competition hasn’t started using GSPs, so it’s an awesome opportunity to get cheap clicks.
+Given how new this option is in Google Ads, there’s a good chance that your competition hasn’t started using GSPs, so it’s an awesome opportunity to get cheap clicks.
 Even if your competitors are using this strategy, at least you will be, too — not missing any potential clicks.

 7. Don’t pay for ads that aren’t producing